derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-01/09/2025 16:20:29 : 3 Database Admins walked into a NoSQL bar.
+02/09/2025 16:21:40 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Why do Java programmers have to wear glasses?
-Because they don't see sharp.
+If you play a Windows CD backwards, you'll hear satanic chanting ... worse still, if you play it forwards, it installs Windows.
 <!-- replace-with-joke ends -->